Fuuko: Hell Week

 "Well?"
 Mr. Yakiba prompted me, the smile never leaving his face.

 I drew in a considerable amount of air.
-A lump seemed to have found it's way to my throat.
+There was a lump in my throat.
 Hesitantly, I summoned my voice and choked out his name…